jcurl/RJCP.DLL.SerialPortStream/README.md

   The System.Text implementation for converting bytes to UTF8 don't work.
 If you don't use the character based methods, it may work.
 But the software has not been tested against this framework.
 * The DataReceived event doesn't fire for the EOF character (0x1A).
-On WIndows it does, as this is managed by the driver itself.
+On Windows it does, as this is managed by the driver itself.
 * The test case for opening two serial ports simultaneously on Mono fails, meaning that it's possible to open the same device twice, which on Windows